monetr/monetr/docs/developing/local.md

 automatically reload as changes are made.
 Changes to the Go code will not invoke a browser refresh of any sort though, so to observe a new behavior in the API you will need to refresh or make the API call again.

+??? note

+    If you want to disable hot reloading of the Go code, you can include `DISABLE_GO_RELOAD=true` in your env variables when you run `make develop`.

 ### Debugging

 The monetr container running the API has [delve](https://github.com/go-delve/delve) included.
 If you prefer to work